FengboMa/docs.spectraguru/docs/Processing_Page/Interpolation.md

 To interpolate your data:

 0. Upload data and select spectra you want to process.
-1. Navigate to sidebar, and turn on the "Interpolation" toggle.
+1. Navigate to sidebar and turn on the "Interpolation" toggle.
 2. Click on Process button on the bottom of the sidebar.

 ## Behavior